kammas/aws-playground/Notes on AC SAP/Notes.md

 run the code for new event data
 ---warm start---

-Provisioned Concurrency allows us to keep X contexts warn and ready to use to improve start speeds Other trick is to use temp to download some items (considering them though that they may not exist), or create DB connections outside the Lambda handler code
+Provisioned Concurrency allows us to keep X contexts warn and ready to use to improve start speeds<p>
+Other trick is to use temp to download some items (considering them though that they may not exist), or create DB connections outside the Lambda handler code<p>
 ##  [UPDATE202101] [DEMO] Accessing Private VPC Resources using Lambda w/ TheCatAPI!!!! - PART1 (8:14)
-Deploying Lambda to use EFS in Private Network , accessing Internet every X minutes triggered by Event Bridge EFS has two mount targets, 1 to each AZ
+Deploying Lambda to use EFS in Private Network , accessing Internet every X minutes triggered by Event Bridge<p>
+EFS has two mount targets, 1 to each AZ<p>
-Lambda Execution Role to allow Execution on VPC and Full access on EFS EC2 Instance Role to allow Full access on EFS (and SSM to connect) EFS Access point is needed for Lambda to access EFS (rootPath, UserIDs, GroupIDs, Permissions) Create the Lambda Function -> Configure timeout -> Use private VPC, use two private subnets and a SG allowing outbound connections on port 80 ->
+Lambda Execution Role to allow Execution on VPC and Full access on EFS<p>
+EC2 Instance Role to allow Full access on EFS (and SSM to connect)<p>
+EFS Access point is needed for Lambda to access EFS (rootPath, UserIDs, GroupIDs, Permissions)<p>
+Create the Lambda Function -> Configure timeout -> Use private VPC, use two private subnets and a SG allowing outbound connections on port 80 ->
-The Lambda Service will create two ENIs on this VPC/Subnet/SG Then Add File system on Lambda selecting the EFS and the access point Add the correct code in the Lambda Function
+The Lambda Service will create two ENIs on this VPC/Subnet/SG<p>
+Then Add File system on Lambda selecting the EFS and the access point<p>
+Add the correct code in the Lambda Function<p>
-Create a Schedule Rule in EventBridge to run every two minutes => more images will be downloaded by lambda on EFS => more images shown in the webapp
+Create a Schedule Rule in EventBridge to run every two minutes => more images will be downloaded by lambda on EFS => more images shown in the webapp<p>

 ##  [UPDATE202101] [DEMO] Accessing Private VPC Resources using Lambda w/ TheCatAPI!!!! - PART2 (17:20)
 ##  [Refresher] CloudWatchEvents & EventBridge (6:58)
+Near real time stream of Events, changes in resources (e.g state change)<p>
+EventBridge can do all the things CloudWatch Events do + Events from third parties + Events from custom applications<p>
+Allows you to configure "If X happens, or at Y time(s)...do Z"<p>
+Each account has a default Event Bus for the services supported generating such events<p>
+In CloudWatch events only the default Event Bus exists vs Event Bridge additional event buses can be added<p>
+Rules match incoming events (or schedules) and deliver the event to the target (e.g. Lambda)<p>
+Resources send state changes or similar to an Event Bus -> Event Bridge monitors Event Bus and checks for matching against the configured Event Pattern Rules or Schedule Rules -> If match then event (json) is sent to Target (e.g. Lambda)<p>
 ##  Advanced API Gateway (17:12)
+API GW Allows us to create and manage APIs and acts as an Endpoint/Entry-point to my services/applications <p>
+HA / scalable / handles authorisation / throttling / caching / CORS / transformations / OpenAPI spec / direct Integration / Public Service / can help on migrations<p>
+Supports HTTP/REST and WebSocket APIs<p>

+Flow is:
+1. API Endpoint DNS targeted
+2. Request through Authorization / Validation / Transformation
+3. Integration Service processes
+4. Response through Transform / Prepare / Return

+CloudWatch stored Logs and Metrics<p>
+API Gateway Cache can improve performance and reduce backend integration calls<p>

+Authentication with Cognito:
+1. Client authenticates with Cognito
+2. Client Receives Token from Cognito
+3. Client sends token to API GW
+4. API GW verifies token with Cognito

+Lambda Authorization or Custom authorization:
+1. Client has some bearer token
+2. API GW receive the bearer token and asks Lambda authorizer to validate it
+3. Lambda authorizer calls an exernal provider or an identity store
+4. If authorization is succesful, it returns to API GW an IAM Policy and a Principal Identifier
+5. Lambda responds with success or error code ??

+API GW Endpoint types:
+1. Edge Optimized - Routed to the nearest CloudFront POP
+2. Regional - Clients in the same region
+3. Private - Accessible only within VPC via Interface Endpoint

+API GW Stages (different url):<p>
+Stages can have different verions of the same service and allows for Canary deployments.
+In that case the deployment is done on the Canary part of the stage (which serves small part of all traffic), until the canary is promoted to be the new base 'stage'<p>

+API GW Errors:<p>
+4xx - Client Error (invalid request etc)<p>
+400 - Bad Request<p>
+403 - Access Denied / Authorizer Denied / WAF Filtered<p>
+429 - Throttle error (exceeded throttle amount)<p>

+5xx - Server Error (backend error etc)<p>
+502 - Bad Gateway Exception (bad output returned by lambda)<p>
+503 - Service Unavailable<p>
+504 - Integration Failure/Timeout - 29s limit<p>

+Api GW Caching is configured per stage / Default TTL 5 minutes / can be up to 1hour / Cache size 500MB to 237GB / Can be encrypted <p>

 ##  [Refresher] AWS Step Functions (16:09)
+Step functions is a product which lets you build long running serverless workflow based applications within AWS which integrate with many AWS services.<p>
+Step Functions helps me build a serverless workflowm like a state machine and orchestrate actions<p>
+Maximum duration 1 year<p>

+Workflows:
+1. Standard (1 year maximum)
+2. Express for IoT, mobile applications etc (5 minutes maximum)

+Trigger Step Functions using:
+1. API Gateway
+2. IOT Rules
+3. Event Bridge
+4. Lambda

+A statemachine can be defined in template in Amazon's States Language (ASL) - JSON template<p>
+IAM Role is used for permissions<p>

+States:
+1. Succeed (finished succesfully)
+2. Fail (finished unsuccessfully)
+3. Wait (pause until something happens)
+4. Choice (based on input/situation it will behave (differently)
+5. Parallel (split into two flows running in parallel)
+6. Map (initiate N flows from a batch input)
+7. Task (single unit of work performed by the statemachine - Lambda, Batch, DynamoDB, SNS, SQS, SageMaker, EMR, Glue, Step Functions etc)

+Architecture of Cuddletron:
+1. S3 static website.
+User inputs data (email, phone and configuration params)
+2. Configuration input is sent to Api Gateway and then to a Public Lambda
+3. Public Lambda initiate a Step Function defining when should be sent what kind of message
+4. With Lambda and SNS and SES Email and/or SMS are sent to the User

 ##  Simple Workflow Service (SWF) (8:13)
+Legacy, replaced by Step Functions, using actual Instances and Servers<p>
+Workflows contain:
+1. Activity Tasks - A program to perform tasks / The actual thing they do
+2. Activity Workers - The interaction of tasks
+3. Deciders - The part of the code that allows decisions on the flow and actions.
+Schedules activity Tasks, provides input data to activity workers, processes events that arrive while the workflow is in progress

+1 year maximum <p>

+Comparison of Step Functions - Simple Workflow (SWF)<p>
+Step functions: Serverless / lower admin / ASL Amazon State Language is less powerful on deciders<p>
+SWF: Servers / higher admin / AWS Flow Framework / External signals influencing workflow / Child flows returning to parent flow (e.g in Verify Order step to do several actions and then return back there) / Bespoke comple app coding the custom decider / Mechanical Turk<p>

 ##  Amazon Mechanical Turk (3:44)
+Amazon Mechanical Turk (MTurk) is a crowdsourcing marketplace that makes it easier for individuals and businesses to outsource their processes and jobs to a distributed workforce who can perform these tasks virtually.
+This could include anything from conducting simple data validation and research to more subjective tasks like survey participation, content moderation, and more.
+MTurk enables companies to harness the collective intelligence, skills, and insights from a global workforce to streamline business processes, augment data collection and analysis, and accelerate machine learning development.<p>

+Requesters post Human Intelligence Tasks (HITs)<p>
+Workers earn by completing HITs<p>
+Qualifications: a test may be required to the Worker as a requirement to complete HITs (to limit the pool to the best)<p>
+e.g. Humans can manually process images to classify them, so as later on these to be able to be used by ML for classification and training<p>
+The output of the mechanical turk can be used by an application directly<p>
 ##  Elastic Transcoder & AWS Elemental MediaConvert (8:45)
+Media Convert is a replacement (superset) of the older Elastic Transcoder<p>
+Both are file-based video transcoding services, both are serverless, adding Queue to Media Convert and Pipelines to Elastic Transcoder<p>
+File loaded on S3 -> Processed -> Stored on S3<p>
+MediaConvert (MC) supports EventBridge and More codecs and Reserved Pricing!!<p>
+Elastic Transcoder ONLY for animated GIFs, MP,FLAC, Vorbis, WAV, WebM<p>
 ##  AWS IOT (6:30)
+AWS IOT Core is a suite of products (Temp sensors, Wind sensors, Water Sensors etc)<p>
+IoT provides also Device Shadows (copies of the last write the device sent to IoT - to reduce unavailability) and Rules as well as event-driven integration with AWS services<p>
+Device messages are sent via JSON encrypted with X.509 certificates and messaging uses MQTT style topic names (sensor/temp/catbed etc)<p>
+These messages are matches with rules and if needed actions take place<p>
 ##  AWS Greengrass (4:15)
+Greengrass extension of the IoT extends some AWS services to the edge.It is added on the devices (open source) to provide better communication and more functionality to the devices<p>
+Allows code to run on Lambda or Containers<p>
+Lambda can even access hardware<p>
+Messaging via MQTT<p>

 ##  SAM - Serverless Application Model (5:48)
+SAM is an open source framework to build serverless applications on AWS<p>
+Allows local testing using local lambda invocation<p>
+Can be packaged and deployed to AWS with CFN<p>

 ##  [DEMO] SAM CLI (18:57)
 ##  [AdvancedDemo] Build A Serverless App - Pet-Cuddle-o-Tron - PART1 (4:40)
 ##  [AdvancedDemo] Build A Serverless App - Pet-Cuddle-o-Tron - PART2 (7:47)